2026 Report

 Central AI Program Office (PE firm)

 Sets standards, vendors, governance.
+Runs Beacon assessments across the portfolio.
 Funds tiger teams for first deployments.
 This is what compounds — every portco benefits from every other portco’s wins.

 Portco AI Owners (hub-and-spoke)